 November 24, 2011 is Thanksgiving in the USA and there is a lot to be thankful for.
-It seems fitting that today of all days, my blog “Defrosting Cold Cases” is two years old.
+It seems fitting that today of all days, my blog is two years old.

 A lot has changed since the beginning.
 The publishing of posts has slowed down considerably because I have become more selective.
 When DCC was brand new I tried to catch every cold case I could that appeared in the news.
 I jumped on every tip, link and idea.
 It resulted in an enormous amount of posts.
 But after the first year, things changed or better said: I changed.
 My enthusiasm is still there, the dedication never wavered but I learned that I cannot keep up this tempo.
 I decided that in the future I would post links from newspapers in a “Sum it Up!” post.
 It became an instant hit with DCC readers and I will continue this series.

-In the second year, I designed a logo for DCC as you can see in this post below.
+In the second year, I designed a logo.
 I use it as an avatar and it will be used as the cover for e-Books with of course, adjusted titles.
 The reactions to my creation are very positive and I am glad of all the comments I have received about it on Twitter.

 My interactions with authors and bloggers on Twitter have led to new collaborations.
 In DCC’s second year, interesting people guest blogged on DCC such as David Russell, Darren Bruce, Christa Miller, and of course the Writing PIs returned for a 2 part session.
 I already have some great guest bloggers lined up for 2012!